DataCanvasIO/YLearn/docs/en_US/source/sub/why.rst

 Identify treatment without fitting `Why`
 -------------------------------------------

-We can call method `identify` to identify treatment, adjustment, covariate and instrument without fitting it.
+We can call `Why`'s method `identify` to identify treatment, adjustment, covariate and instrument without fitting it.

 .. code-block:: python